Protect you and your family against MMR with our private vaccination service.

 Visit your local Whitworth Pharmacy to find out more.

 Measles is a very contagious viral illness that causes a rash across the entire body, a hacking cough, and flu symptoms.
 It can be very unpleasant and, in some cases, can lead to serious complications such as meningitis, encephalitis, hepatitis and pneumonia.
 Usually, measles lasts between 7-10 days.

 Mumps is a contagious viral infection that affects the salivary glands located near your ears.
 This can cause them to swell, giving the sufferer a hamster-like appearance.
 Symptoms include headaches, joint pain and a high temperature.
 It used to be common in the UK before the MMR vaccine was introduced.

 Rubella (also known as German measles) is a highly contagious viral infection that causes a spotty rash, fever and swollen lymph nodes.
 It’s usually a mild illness but can cause birth defects if caught by a pregnant woman.
 Symptoms include aching joints, a fever, coughs, a runny nose, sore eyes and headaches.

-The combined MMR vaccination is suitable for anyone over 18 who may be at risk of contracting measles, mumps or rubella.
+The combined MMR vaccination is suitable for anyone over 1 year old who may be at risk of contracting measles, mumps or rubella.

 This includes those who weren’t given both doses of the MMR vaccine or those who weren’t vaccinated at all.